 • Be frank with the coach of your top choice—“Under the Sea College is without a doubt my top choice.
 If I am accepted and offered a spot on the soccer team I will definitely come.”

 GUARANTEED POSITIONS & PLAYING TIME

 While you’re having these decisive conversations be wary of hollow promises.
 A coach might, for example, guarantee you a starting position.
-Remember that he still hasn’t seen you play with his team.
-He can’t be certain how you’ll fit in with the team and adapt to the college game.
+Remember that they still haven’t seen you play with their team.
+They can’t be certain how you’ll fit in with the team and adapt to the college game.
 You may be the Michael Jordan of your club team but require development to be effective at the college level.
 From your end, don’t press coaches for such guarantees.
 Instead of going on the offensive and asking a coach to promise that you’ll be a starter, phrase the question in a more general, and less confrontational fashion: “What would you say are my chances for playing time as a freshman?”

-After you’ve sorted out your standing with a coach and determined that he wants you on his team, you should ask him how exactly to proceed.
+After you’ve sorted out your standing with a coach and determined that they want you on their team, you should ask how exactly to proceed.
 Figure out what steps you need to take to apply to the college, get your financial aid/scholarship situation in order, and meet eligibility requirements.